 You can use whichever you prefer/are in season.
 Sour cherries will give a more tart flavor and bright color, whereas dark cherries will give a fragrant sweet flavor.

 Make the pie crust

-- Prepare the crust recipe through to step 3 and chill for at least an hour while you prepare the filling.
+- Prepare the pie crust recipe through to step 6.

 Filling Method 1 (Using fresh cherries)